-One of the things that trade associations like the PSAI do is to define what is best about their industries.
+One of the things that trade associations like the PSAI do is define what is best about their industries.

 They act as champion and guardian of the industry’s reputation, praising the best ideas, clarifying tough questions and calling out practices that can cause harm.
-The PSAI Code of Excellence was developed by a committee of industry volunteers and staff using an approach intended to be both aspirational and practical.
+The PSAI Code of Excellence was developed by a committee of industry volunteer leaders and staff using an approach intended to be both aspirational and practical.
 Whether you are an industry member or not, our Code should paint a picture of what the best companies already do, what good companies are working toward, and stand them in stark contrast to the “bad actors” that harm the reputation of our industry.

 Code of Excellence Timeline at a Glance